brianm/a/README.md

 You'll want to make sure to use <code>make</code> to build things though, so it can keep the GOPATH sane for you.

+If you source the <code>activate.sh</code> it will set up the GOPATH for "normal" Go development.
+The checkout dir will be symlinked into the workspace at the right place, so you can go down and work on it normally.
+By sourcing, I mean, in bash:

+    $ . activate.sh

+This will export the GOPATH you need.

 # Customizing the Skeleton

 Folks using this skeleton will almost certainlyneed to customize it.